ibm-cloud-docs/cephaas/access-openshift-console.md

 A typical workflow might involve moving between Fusion as a Service and OpenShift:

 1. Start in Fusion as a Service to review capacity and enable services.
-2. Move to OpenShift to deploy applications and configure workloads.
+2. Move to OpenShift to create clusters and configure workloads.
 3. Return to Fusion as a Service to adjust quotas or review storage status.
-4. Continue in OpenShift for ongoing application management.

 ## Next steps
 {: #access-console-next}